• Skip to primary navigation

 When visiting Comuna 13 in Medellin you can take free walking tours to explore the area, but always remember to tip the guide at the end.

-It’s worth a visit at any time of the year, but during Christmas, it’s full of beautiful lights.
+It’s worth a visit at any time of the year, but during Christmas, it’s extra special and full of lights that attract visitors from all across the valley.

-When exploring Sabaneta, you’ll find many food stands and arts and crafts stands where you can get nice souvenirs.
+When exploring Sabaneta, you’ll find many food stands and arts and crafts stands where you can get nice souvenirs perfect for gifts back home.

-Many events take place in Sabaneta year-round, such as outdoor concerts and more, so keep an eye out for that!
+Many cultural events take place in Sabaneta year-round, such as outdoor festivals and events, so keep an eye out for when planning your visit.

 guatape colombia

-Guatape is simply perfect for a day trip from Medellin and there are many different activities to enjoy.
+Guatapé is simply perfect for a day trip from Medellin and there are many different activities to enjoy from hiking to boat rides to glamping.

-Such as climbing the Piedra del Penol, walking along Calle Del Recuerdo, visiting La Casuela waterfall, and much more.
+I enjoyed activities such as climbing the Piedra del Penol, walking along Calle del Recuerdo, visiting La Casuela waterfall, and much more.

 Depending on how many days in Medellin you have, you may want to explore other delights in the region, so aim to keep your options open.